 The therapeutic relationship offers a calm, yet challenging place for you to heal and expand – to become a truer version of yourself.

 Why do therapists ask about family and the past?

-In a nutshell, your earliest relationships continue to impact how we move through the world.
-You adjusted to fit the world you started in and are still using those strategies to navigate through life.
-Some of those strategies work and some create relational patterns filled with pain, anger, and confusion.
-Therapists ask about the past to offer context to it’s impact and how it supports or blocks you.
+We ask about the past to offer context and a felt sense as to how you have been impacted by your early relationships and how these early strategies respond to love, distress, hope, etc. You adjusted to fit the world you started in and most likely are still using these strategies to navigate your relationships.
+Some of those strategies support you while others create patterns filled with pain, anger, and confusion.
 Our deepest wounds come from our relationships and yet, relationships are also our greatest strength.
-It’s not about the other person, it’s about the strategies you engaged to survive and then it became you.
-That’s why the relationship with your therapist is often the start of a whole new felt sense of self.
-Healing happens in relationship.
+Therapy is often the start of a whole new felt sense of self.

 OK, one last question.
 What is an LPC-S?
 What is a NARM therapist?

 Excellent question.
 I am a Licensed Professional Counselor Supervisor.
-I have a Masters in counseling and I’m a board approved supervisor for new associate counselors in Texas (that’s the S).
-I’ve met the qualifications (over 120 hours of training) in order to become a NARM certified therapist.
+I have a Masters in Counseling and I’m a board approved supervisor for new associate counselors in Texas (that’s the S).

 What I offer: Compassion, respect, and understanding; Perspectives to illuminate persistent patterns and negative feelings; Real strategies for enacting positive change; Effective and proven techniques along with practical guidance.

-What I don’t offer: Advice, Medication, Assessments, ESA Letters
+What I don’t offer: Advice, Medication, Assessments, ESA Letters, Legal Testemony